 What is alabaster?
 What are the stories in the Bible with an alabaster box?Alabaster is a strong, dense stone, similar to marble, that can be found in Israel and the surrounding areas.
 The word "box" is also translated "flask" or "vial."
-Alabaster is a beautiful, precious stone, and was used to add beauty to Solomon's Temple (1 Chronicles 29:2), and the bride in Song of Solomon used the description "alabaster columns" to describe the well-formed, strong legs of her lover (they are called pillars of marble in more modern versions) (Song of Solomon 5:15).
+Alabaster is a beautiful, precious stone, and was used to add beauty to Solomon's temple (1 Chronicles 29:2), and the bride in Song of Solomon used the description "alabaster columns" to describe the well-formed, strong legs of her lover (they are called pillars of marble in more modern versions) (Song of Solomon 5:15).
 Because of its beauty and strength, alabaster was often used for storing precious perfume.

-The other woman who brought an alabaster box to anoint Jesus was called "a sinner" which meant she was living a sinful lifestyle, perhaps of prostitution.
-She approached Jesus in the house of Simon the Pharisee (Luke 7:36-50).
+The first woman who brought an alabaster box to anoint Jesus was called "a sinner" which meant she was living a sinful lifestyle, perhaps of prostitution.
+She approached Jesus in the house of Simon the Pharisee (Luke 7:36–50).
 Her name is not known, but she is said to have been forgiven of much sin.
 Jesus compares the love of this woman, who was forgiven much and therefore loved much, to the weak love of Simon and the other Pharisees, who loved Jesus little because they thought their sins were also little, and that they had little need of forgiveness.
 The sinful woman's willingness to give Jesus the treasured ointment in her alabaster box is a symbol of her great love and need for Jesus—something the Pharisees could not understand, because of their pride.
 As Jesus elsewhere said to them, "Those who are well have no need of a physician, but those who are sick.
 I came not to call the righteous, but sinners" (Mark 2:17).

 What is Christian worship?

 What does it mean to worship the Lord in spirit and truth?

 How can I worship the Lord in spirit and truth (John 4:23-24)?
 What is true worship?